Valle de Bravo with Kids: A 5 Day Itinerary

 They sell face masks at Piedra Herrada, but if you’d rather be certain of the quality, you can order Anti-Dust Face Masks before your family vacation to Mexico.

 Also, be sure to wear real hiking shoes.
-We wore Keen sports sandals and our feet were incredibly dirty by the time we were done hiking up the butterfly sanctuary.
+We wore Keen sports sandals and our feet were very dirty by the time we were done hiking up the butterfly sanctuary.

 Viewing Piedra Herrada Monarch Butterflies